jadabrenon/latin102portfolio/translation3.md

 2. What case is stercus, and why is it in that case?

-Stercus is in the nominative case (subject).
+Stercus is in the accusative case (direct object)

 3. Identify the form of the adjective maiorem (gender, case, number, degree).